 The Board has addressed the issue of credit risk from investment securities through the development and regular review of the company's investment strategy.
-The company limits its exposure to counterparty credit risk through the following policies contained within the investment strategy:
+The strategy requires the company holds a diversified investment portfolio, heavily weighted to defensive assets over growth assets.